Irritable Bowel Syndrome in Children

 Irritable Bowel Syndrome Research

 The National Digestive Diseases Information Clearinghouse collects resource information on digestive diseases for the Combined Health Information Database (CHID).
 CHID is a database produced by health-related agencies of the Federal Government.
 The CHID database located on the World Wide Web at http://chid.nih.gov/simple/simple.php, provides titles, abstracts, and availability information for health information and health education resources.
-See the results of our CHID research on “Irritable Bowel Syndrome,” June 16, 2004.
+See the results of our CHID research on “Irritable prednisone Bowel Syndrome,” June 16, 2004.

 top